 Transfer loss occurs when moving raw extracts from one container to another.
 When emptying a container, it can be difficult to get the entirety of the contents out.
 We recommend gently heating distillate jars in a warm water bath to thin the distillate when preparing to transfer it.
 It may also help to use a tool such as a rubber spatula to scrape the inside of the jar clean.

 All raw materials are quality checked prior to shipment to ensure accurate weights and contents.
 When purchasing raw materials, each jar will come labeled with a tare weight.
-The tare weight will display how much the empty jar (with lid) weigh in grams prior to filling.
+The tare weight will display how much the empty jar (with lid) weighs in grams prior to filling.
 To confirm you received the correct amount of raw material, set a scale to grams and zero it.
 Then place the jar with lid on the scale.
 Subtract the weight displayed on the scale from the tare weight.
 This will tell you the weight of raw material you received.

 As a leader in the hemp industry, Extract Labs strives to produce the cleanest products on the market.
 The distillates offered on our website represent countless hours of method development and process optimization.
 Whether you are consuming cannabinoids directly or looking to easily work them into your home formulation, our distillates will be clean and consistent.